 One of the original 13 colonies, Maryland is known for its rich American history, the Chesapeake Bay, and the founding of “The Star-Spangled Banner.”
 There are about 4.5 million drivers in the state.
 Many of which are based in large urban centers like Baltimore and Columbia.

-Like nearly every state, Maryland requires car insurance to drive.
-In this article, you’ll learn how car insurance works in the Old Line State.
+Maryland requires auto insurance to drive.
+In this article, you’ll learn everything you need to know to comply with the law and what you need to drive safe.
 This includes info about rates, requirements, the best companies, and important laws.

 Average Maryland Auto Insurance Rates